imesh-ai/istio-academy/banking-app/base/README.md

 - Note the naming convention.
 Each file is named `{app-name}-{kind-shortname}`.
   - Use `kubectl api-resources` to see the shortname of each kind.
   - If a shortname is not available, use the full name in lowercase.
 - Note that a sample banking-app namespace is provided with `istio-injection=enabled`.
-None of the manifests should have a namespace set in the manifest itself unless otherwise required (for e.g. RBAC).
-Such manifests should be kept separate and documented appropriately.
+All of the manifests in this directory use the same namespace for fast deployment during demos.

+## Getting Started

+1. `kubectl apply -f banking-app-ns.yaml`
+2. `kubectl apply -f k8s/`
+3. `kubectl apply -f istio/`